ahmadawais/awesome-random-stuff/readme.md

 - [Nævner](https://naevner.com/?ref=producthunt) - Natural language color descriptions, generated from hex color codes.
 Press: R to pick a random color.
 - [Stock-music Royalty-Free Music - 300k+ tracks | Mubert Render](https://mubert.com/render/Playlists/Stock-music) - Looking For Product-Hunt Royalty-Free Music For Your Project? ⚡ Come Explore Our Vast Array Of Royalty-Free Product-Hunt Music In Our Limitless Library ⏩
 - [Slantt.co](https://slantt.co/editor/tiles) - Design professional isometric illustrations for your website in minutes
+- [Twittr Gems - All Resources](https://twittrgems.upskillindia.org/?ref=producthunt) - Browse The Best Twitter Threads From Your favourite Creators
 ### September 2, 2021
 - [Reqres - A hosted REST-API ready to respond to your AJAX requests](https://reqres.in/) - A hosted REST-API ready to respond to your AJAX requests
 ### September 1, 2021